ValwareIRC/valware-unrealircd-mods/queue/README.md

 # Queue
 ## Description
 This module lets users join a queue.
 IRCOps with operclass permission `queue` will be able to view this list and have access to a second command which will begin a conversation between the queuer and the staff member.

+Also provides RPC method `queue.list` to fetch a list of users in the queue.
 ## `/QUEUE` Syntax
 ### Join the queue:
 `/QUEUE`